 Additional access control along 67th Avenue is anticipated.
 ADOT has obtained full access control within the existing right of way approximately 330 feet from the future radius return.
-An additional 330 feet of full access control is anticipated to be acquired, for a total access control of 660 feet from the ramp intersection radius return.
-An additional 660 feet of right-in / right-out only access control is anticipated in addition to the 660 feet of full access control.
+The ADOT access control guidelines were updated in 2021 and are represented in Exhibit 506.A of the ADOT Roadway Design Guidelines, February 2022 Revision (RDG).
+To meet current RDG requirements, departing the TI ramp intersection (exit ramp intersection), an additional 330 feet of full access control is anticipated to be acquired, for a total full access control of 660 feet from the ramp intersection radius return.
+An additional 660 feet of limited access control would allow for only one right-in / right-out only access, and full access would be permitted a minimum 1,320 feet of full access control from the radius return, and then an additional 990 feet of limited access control that would allow for one right-in / right-out only access, and full access would be permitted a minimum 1,320 feet from the radius return.

+ADOT would need to acquire the recommended access control requirements from ASLD, and further coordination will need to continue throughout the development process.
 Temporary construction easements are not anticipated but should be evaluated during final design stages.